Your Guide To Superannuation In Australia

 What is a Unique Superannuation Identifier Number (USI)?

-USI numbers were introduced in 2014 when businesses switched to the SuperStream system to pay employees.
 Your USI a number is unique to your super fund.
-You need to supply this number if you change superfunds and you may need to supply it to your employer when you start a new job.
+You need to supply this number if you change superfunds and you may need to give the number to your employer when you start a new job.

 How do I find my Unique Superannuation Identifier Number?

-You can find your USI number on your annual super statement or your super fund’s website.
+You can find your USI number on your annual superannuation statement or your super fund’s website.
 If you have trouble finding your USI, contact your super provider directly.

-What is the difference between a Self-Managed Super Fund (SMSF) and other types of super funds?
+What is the difference between a Self-Managed Super Fund and other types of super funds?

 How do I know if I’ll have enough super when I retire?

-It’s always good to know if you’re on track or not with your superannuation but how do you know if you are?
+It’s good to know if you’re on track with your superannuation.
+How do you know if you are?

-The resources below can help you work it out whether you’re on track for a modest or comfortable retirement:
+The resources below help you see if you’re on track for a modest or comfortable retirement:

 Superannuation Calculators: